Skip to main content

 Vehicular Laser Notes

-Lasers are usually wired directly into the vehicle’s power systems and need no ammunition.
-If disconnected from such systems, they may use large batteries weighing 100 lbs × Mod value and costing $1000 × Mod value.
+Vehicular lasers are usually hard-wired into a craft’s power systems and need no conventional ammunition.
+If disconnected from a main power system, they may instead draw from large battery units weighing 100 lbs × Mod value and costing $1,000 × Mod value.

 Vehicular Laser Table